Space to Just Be: A Natural Prescription for Wellness in the North Highlands

 Dunnet Beach, Photo: Chris Sinclair

-The Mental Health Benefits of Nature
+The Mental Health Benefits of Time Spent in Nature

-Natural Stress Relief
+Wild Landscapes, Natural Stress Relief

-Magical Night Skies
+Magical Night Skies in the North Highlands

 Exposure to natural nightscapes can enhance sleep and regulate your circadian rhythm.
 Free from light pollution, our dark skies are ideal for stargazing.
 In winter, you can bundle up to chase beautiful sunsets painted with vibrant pink and orange streaks or go hunting for the Northern Lights.